mac-a-r0ni/liveslak/README.txt

 When you boot the Live OS you can then start a script "pxeserver" from the console in runlevel 3 or from an X terminal in runlevel 4.
 The script will gather all required information and if it is unable to figure something out by itself it will ask you.
 If it is unable to figure out the wired network interface that it should use, you can add the name of your interface (for instance, eth1) as a single parameter to the script when you start it.

 The PXE server uses dnsmasq to offer DNS to the PXE clients.
 The dnsmasq program will enable its internal DHCP server capabilities if your LAN does not have its own DHCP server.
 Dnsmasq will also start a TFTP server which the PXE clients will connect to in order to retrieve the boot files (kernel and initrd).
 The ''pxeserver'' script also starts a NFS server which will be used by the Live initrd to obtain the squashfs modules and boot the Live OS.
 If your PXE server has multiple network interfaces, for instance a wireless interface which is connected to the outside world and a wired interface connected to another computer which will become a PXE client (or indeed connected to a switch with a whole bunch of prospective PXE clients behind that) then the PXE server will setup packet forwarding so that the PXE clients will be able to access the outside world through the wired interface and out to that other interface.
+If the PXE clients are unable to access the Internet using this default IP packet forwarding configuration, you may want to answer with 'YES' to the question during pxeserver's configuration when it asks you if you want to hide the PXE clients behind a NAT router.

 If you have multiple network interfaces, it is important to know that dnsmasq will only bind to the interface where you want PXE clients to connect to.
 In a multi-NIC situation where a second NIC is connected to the outside world (your local network), this means that the DHCP/DNS server started by dnsmasq will not interfere with an existing DHCP server in your local network.